Sir Henry Merrivale: In other media

 HM appeared in "Death in the Dressing Room", an episode of the radio anthology series Murder Clinic.
 Roland Winters played the part.

 And So to Murder and The Judas Window were adapted for the BBC anthology series Detective.
 Merrivale was played by Martin Wyldeck and David Horne respectively.

 He Wouldn't Kill Patience was adapted for the BBC Home Service in 1959, with Felix Felton portraying Sir Henry.

+The Judas Window was adapted as L'occhio di Giuda for the Italian RAI network in 1982.
+Adolfo Celi played Merrivale.

 In Anthony Shaffer's play Sleuth, mystery writer Andrew Wyke's most famous character is an aristocratic detective named St. John, Lord Merridew.
 This character was inspired by Sir Henry Merrivale, and the character of Wyke was inspired by Carr.